hazelcast/hazelcast-reference-manual/src/Serializable.md

 }
 ```

 Here, the fields that are non-static and non-transient are automatically serialized.
 To eliminate class compatibility issues, it is recommended that you add a `serialVersionUID`, as shown above.
-Also, when you are using methods that perform byte-content comparisons (e.g. `IMap.replace()`) and if byte-content of equal objects is different, you may face unexpected behaviors.
+Also, when you are using methods that perform byte-content comparisons, such as `IMap.replace()`, and if byte-content of equal objects is different, you may face unexpected behaviors.
 For example, if the class relies on a hash map, the `replace` method may fail.
 The reason for this is the hash map is a serialized data structure with unreliable byte-content.

 ### Implementing Java Externalizable